Korfu/DNSgen/README.md

 https://github.com/Korfu/DNSgen.git

 Folders in this repo will be reorganised by 15-jul-18.
-For now BUStool contains the up-to-date version of the program and DNSinstructions the old version
+For now BUStool contains the up-to-date version of the program and DNS instructions generator contains the old version